openedx/edx-documentation/en_us/olx/source/components/graphical_slider_tool.rst

 When specifying ``el_id``, it is essential to set "output" to one of
-    element - GST will invoke the function, and the return of it will be inserted into a HTML element with id specified by ``el_id``. none    - GST will simply inoke the function.
-It is left to the instructor who writes the JavaScript function body to update all necesary HTML elements inside the function, before it exits.
-This is done so that extra steps can be preformed after an HTML element has been updated with a value.
-Note, that because the return value from this function is not actually used, it will be tempting to omit the "return" statement.
-However, in this case, the attribute "disable_auto_return" must be set to "true" in order to prevent GST from inserting a "return" statement automatically. plot_label - GST will process all plot labels (which are strings), and will replace the all instances of substrings specified by ``el_id`` with the returned value of the function.
+    element - GST will invoke the function, and the return of it will be inserted into a HTML element with id specified by ``el_id``. none    - GST will simply invoke the function.
+It is left to the course team member who writes the JavaScript function body to update all necessary HTML elements inside the function before it exits.
+This is done so that extra steps can be performed after an HTML element has been updated with a value.
+Note that because the return value from this function is not actually used, it will be tempting to omit the "return" statement.
+However, in this case, the attribute "disable_auto_return" must be set to "true" in order to prevent GST from inserting a "return" statement automatically.
+    plot_label - GST will process all plot labels (which are strings), and will replace the all instances of substrings specified by ``el_id`` with the returned value of the function.
 This is